KevinGreene/drools-optaplanner-talk/sections/planning_algorithm.md

 Houses all data

+Commonly the Schedule

 ## Planning Entity

 The thing that will change

-Often contains several children
+Often contains several children (planning variables)

-## Planning Variable

-The aspects of the planning entity that will change
+Often a specific slot that can be filled by multiple variables, e.g. Appointment

 ## Planning Facts

 Things that will never change while planning

+Often models physical attributes, e.g. Attendees, Rooms, TimeSlots, etc.

 ![Examples](images/planning_examples.png)